Skip to content

 Safeguarding

-The process of ensuring that adults at risk are not being abused, neglected or exploited, and ensuring that people who are deemed ‘unsuitable’ do not work with them.
+Ensuring that adults who are vulnerable due to their disability or age are not at risk.
+This includes protecting them from abuse, neglect and exploitation.
 If you believe that you or someone you know is being abused, you should let the adult social care department at the council know.
 They should carry out an investigation and put a protection plan in place if abuse is happening.
 Councils have a duty to work with other organisations to protect adults from abuse and neglect.
 They do this through local safeguarding boards.
+Visit our Safeguarding Adults page for more information.

 SAB - Safeguarding Adults Board